-- Report it to your internet service provider and to your email hosting provider.
+- Report it to your internet service provider and your email hosting provider.

-- Consider reporting it to the company or domain that is being spoofed (e.g., PayPal, Amazon, retailer, etc.)
+- Consider reporting it to the company or domain spoofed (e.g., PayPal, Amazon, retailer, etc.)

 - Delete the email

 Also, never deposit a check that you receive from an unknown source.
-In some cases, frequent shopper fraudsters may send you a physical check in the mail.
-Then, they may ask you to deposit the check into your personal account as a form of advance payment.
-Often, these checks are counterfeit, which may lead to you losing money, or even becoming unknowingly involved in the crime.
-If you receive this type of mail, just throw it in the trash.
+In some cases, frequent shopper fraudsters may mail you a physical check.
+Then, they may ask you to deposit the check into your account as an advance payment.
+Often, these checks are counterfeit, which may lead to you losing money or even becoming unknowingly involved in the crime.
+If you receive this mail, throw it in the trash.

 Impersonating a Credit Card Company Employee

-Often, scammers will pose as employees who work for a credit card company.
+Scammers often pose as employees who work for a credit card company.
 Usually, they spoof or mimic a phone number to make the call look legit.
-Then, they use some form of pretext about your credit card account with a particular company.
+Then, they use some pretext about your credit card account with a particular company.
 Next, they try to get you to reveal personal information.
-Beware, they may only try to get you to reveal or confirm one piece of sensitive info (SSN, date of birth, etc.).
-Later, another person will call and try to get more (PIN number, password, etc.).
+They may only try to get you to reveal or confirm one piece of sensitive info (SSN, date of birth, etc.).
+Later, another person will call and try to get more (PIN, password, etc.).
 Also, they try to get you to transfer or send money to make a payment.

 Of course, credit card companies will never do this.
-Therefore, it is best to simply hang up and block the number.
-When in doubt about the legitimacy of the call or caller, you can always call the company using the number on your statement.
+Therefore, it is best to hang up and block the number.
+When you doubt the call’s legitimacy or caller, you can always call the company using the number on your statement.

 List of Fraud Investigation Resources

-Following are websites that provide information on various types of business, computer, and internet fraud investigations.
-Many of the websites provide tips and suggestions for preventing and protecting yourself from fraud and allow you to file a formal complaint.
+The following websites provide information on various types of business, computer, and internet fraud investigations.
+Many websites provide tips and suggestions for preventing and protecting yourself from fraud and allow you to file a formal complaint.

-Federal Trade Commission – File a complaint with the Federal Trade Commission (FTC) if you suspect you are a victim of identity theft, scams and ripoffs, unwanted telemarketing texts, SPAM, and others.
+Federal Trade Commission – File a complaint with the Federal Trade Commission (FTC) if you suspect you are a victim of identity theft, scams, ripoffs, unwanted telemarketing texts, SPAM, etc.

-Financial Crimes Enforcement Network – FinCEN works to safeguard the financial system from illicit use, combat money laundering, and promote national security through the collection, analysis, and dissemination of financial intelligence and strategic use of financial authorities.
+Financial Crimes Enforcement Network – FinCEN works to safeguard the financial system from illicit use, combat money laundering, and promote national security through collecting, analyzing, and disseminating financial intelligence and strategic use of financial authorities.

 Internet Crime Complaint Center – The Internet Crime Complaint Center (IC3) is a partnership between the Federal Bureau of Investigation (FBI) and the National White Collar Crime Center (NW3C).IC3 accepts online Internet crime complaints from either the person who believes they were defrauded or from a third party to the complainant.

-National White Collar Crime Center – Provides a nationwide support system for agencies involved in the prevention, investigation, and prosecution of economic and high-tech crimes and supports and partner with other appropriate entities in addressing homeland security initiatives, as they relate to economic and high-tech crimes.
+National White Collar Crime Center – Provides a nationwide support system for agencies involved in the prevention, investigation, and prosecution of economic and high-tech crimes and supports and partners with other appropriate entities in addressing homeland security initiatives related to economic and high-tech crimes.

 Report Amazon Phishing and Email Abuse

 If you are an Amazon Prime member or have an Amazon account, you are a popular target for scammers and thieves.
-For example, scam artists use software to randomly generate email addresses.
-Then, they distribute thousands of emails in hopes that a certain percentage will work.
+For example, scam artists use software to generate email addresses randomly.
+Then, they distribute thousands of emails, hoping a certain percentage will work.